Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

 ## Do infinite loop

-Now having a way to get updates in our code, we should implement infinite loop where we will do it.
+Now having a way to get recent messages from users, we want to find a way to react to them immediately as they arrive.
+For that we would implement an infinite loop where we will poll API and check if there is anything unanswered.

 Create a file `polling.clj` in `telegram` namespace, where we are going to implement this.
 Start with `ns` definition: